Abd al-Rahman of Morocco: Biography

-Abd al-Rahman bin Hisham was born in Fes on 19 February 1778.
+Abd al-Rahman bin Hisham was born in Fes on 28 December 1789 to Hisham bin Mohammed and his wife a lady belonging to the Jirari family.
 Following the death of his uncle Sulayman, Abd al-Rahman was proclaimed sultan of Morocco in Fes on 30 November 1822.
 His reign began during a tumultuous time, when many noble families and rural tribal confederations in Morocco were trying to extract greater power away from the center, and spent much of the early part of his reign crushing revolts.

 Abd al-Rahman was tall and tanned, he was firm in his stance despite his advanced age, and wore simple clothes.
 Every day, he rode a horse to his garden in Agdal, situated near the gates of Fes.

 The will of Moulay Sulayman to entrust the throne to Abd al-Rahman:

 Reign

 Early reign

 Upon ascension, the sultan's finances were in shambles.
 With the country in disarray, the central government (the Makhzen) was unable to collect much customary taxation.
-Abd al-Rahman turned to foreign trade, which had been cut off by the prior sultan, as way to reap in customs revenue, and began to negotiate a series of trade treaties with various European powers.
+Abd al-Rahman turned to foreign trade, which had been cut off by the prior sultan, as a way to reap in customs revenue, and began to negotiate a series of trade treaties with various European powers.

+Moulay Abd al-Rahman was an enthusiastic advocate of foreign trade.
+As governor of Essaouira he had encouraged European merchants, and after he became sultan, consul after consul trekked down to Marrakesh; the Portuguese in 1823, the British in 1824, the French and the Sardinian in 1825.
+Each signed a trade treaty, although Morocco had little to export because in 1825 the country began another cycle of poor rainfall and famine.

-Abd al-Rahman also decided to revive the institution of Barbary piracy, hoping to replenish his treasury, but this created confrontations with the European powers as British blockaded Tangier in 1828, and the Austrians bombarded Larache, Asilah and Tetouan in 1829.
+To recoup his expenses Moulay Abd al-Rahman decided to revive the institution of Barbary piracy and reestablish his corsairing fleet.
+In 1828 it captured some British ships and an Austrian one.
+This created confrontations with the British as they blockaded Tangier, and the Austrians bombarded Larache, Asilah and Tetouan in 1829.
 The final bombardment of a Moroccan city in retribution for piracy occurred in 1851 at Salé.

 He was an adept leader and administrator and was able to build public works and infrastructure.
 He did however have to deal with internal conflicts and had to quell revolts many times: 1824–1825, 1828, 1831–1832, 1843, 1849, 1852, 1853, and 1857–1858.
 He was always successful at placating the nobles and malcontents though.